AxtMueller/Windows-Batch-Deployment/README.md

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Client Version: 20210111
 Bug fix: BSOD may happen when querying directory.
-Bug fix: BSOD may happen when downloading file by HTTP link.
+Bug fix: BSOD may happen when downloading file via HTTP link.
 ### Server Version: 20200202
 This is the first public version.